ClusterLabs/PAF/Quick_Start-CentOS-7.md

 ## Cluster setup

-This guide use the cluster management pcsd provided by RHEL to ease the creation and setup of a cluster.
+This guide uses the cluster management tool `pcsd` provided by RHEL to ease the creation and setup of a cluster.
 It allows to create the cluster from command line, without editing configuration files or XML by hands.

-`pcsd` use the hacluster system user to work and communicate with other members of the cluster.
+`pcsd` uses the hacluster system user to work and communicate with other members of the cluster.
 We need to set a password to this user so it can authenticate to other nodes easily.
-As cluster management commands can be run on any member of the cluster, it is recommended to set the same password everywhere to avoid confusions :
+As cluster management commands can be run on any member of the cluster, it is recommended to set the same password everywhere to avoid confusions:

 ```
 passwd hacluster
 ```

-Enable and start the pcsd daemon on all the nodes:
+Enable and start the `pcsd` daemon on all the nodes:

 ```
 systemctl enable pcsd